mas-cli/mas/README.md

 </summary>

-mas 2.0.0+ sources data for installed Mac App Store apps from macOS's Spotlight metadata store.
+mas 2.0.0+ sources data for installed Mac App Store apps from macOS's Spotlight Metadata Server (aka MDS).

-mas can only interact with installed Mac App Store apps if they have been indexed by the Spotlight Metadata Server (aka MDS) background processes.

-You can check if a Mac App Store app has been indexed in the metadata store by running:
+You can check if a Mac App Store app is properly indexed in the MDS by running:

 ```console
 ## General format: